hhmida/cluster-spark/README.md

 cd /opt/spark-apps
 hadoop fs -put shakespeare.txt
 ```
-- Access to jupyeter url in browser and open `wordcount.ipynb`.
+- Access to jupyter url in browser and open `wordcount.ipynb`.
 URL can be displayed using this command

 ```bash
 ./cluster.sh info